Local Diffusion Models and Phases of Data Distributions: Numerical Results

-We also visualize the efficacy of our design principle in Fig.\,\ref{fig:recovery} by applying local denoisers in different stages of denoising.
-Since the MNIST images have a finite size, the large CMI values in Fig.\,\ref{fig:mnist}a are concentrated within a finite interval instead of suddenly peaking at a single time step.
-The intuition of this phenomenon can be explained through the analogy to the phase transition in statistical physics: around the phase transition, the Markov length scales as $\xi \propto 1/|t-t_c|^\nu$ where $\nu$ is some constant called the critical exponent and $t_c$ is the phase transition time \cite{sang_statbility_2025}.
-If $t$ is close to but not $t_c$, the Markov length $\xi$ is comparable to the finite system size $L$, although $\xi$ is still finite.
 In the following numerics, we select $t \in [0.2, 0.5]$ as the interval around the phase transition.
 For benchmark, in Fig.\,\ref{fig:recovery}a, we plot the denoised images using global denoisers over the whole denoising process $t \in [0, 1]$.
 The global denoisers are standard U-Nets \cite{ronneberger2015unet} (see details in SM \ref{apxsec:unet}).
 This is essentially the ordinary diffusion models \cite{ho_denoising_2020}.
 As a sanity check, we show in Fig.\,\ref{fig:recovery}b that using local denoisers with $r=3$ over the whole denoising process $t \in [0, 1]$ fails to generate any recognizable digit images.
 To verify our first guiding principle, in Fig.\,\ref{fig:recovery}c, we use the global denoisers within the interval $[0.2, 0.5]$ but the local denoisers with $r=3$ in $[0, 0.2] \cup [0.5, 1]$.
 We find the denoising performance is as good as the ordinary diffusion models.
 This is exactly the denoising scheme we proposed based on our perspective of the phases of data distributions.
 Finally, in Fig.\,\ref{fig:recovery}d, we replace the global denoisers within the time interval $[0.2, 0.5]$ with the local denoisers with $r=3$; while keeping the denoisers in the rest of the time $[0, 0.2] \cup [0.5, 1]$ global.
 The denoising performance decreases dramatically, and many digits are not recognizable.
 This shows that local denoisers must fail around the phase transition.